vasilakisfil/Introspected-REST/README.md

 In the message level we find the format that is used for the actual representation.
 Nowadays we have almost mixed the message level with JSON but in practice other formats could successfully be used: XML, YAML, TOML to name a few.

+Usually the message format that is used is described by the media type's suffix.

 ### 3.3.
 Protocol level
 In the protcol level, the requests are usually sent using the HTTP.